The Best Is Yet To Come

 Ways Community Feedback Has Positively Impacted The Plan

-This plan replaces the S***w Valley General Plan Land Use Ordinance (SVGPLUO), reduces the allowable density by 65%, and puts 16 acres of land into permanent conservation.
+This plan replaces the S***w Valley General Plan Land Use Ordinance (SVGPLUO), reduces the allowable beds by 58%, and puts 16 acres of land into permanent conservation.

 Beds